 - An examination of your narrative voice and ways to enhance it

 - Ways to reconstruct the plot so intensify the story

-- Pinpoint opportunities to build and develop characters
+- Ways to pinpoint opportunities to build and develop characters

-- Identify areas within the story that are weak and can be strengthened
+- Ways to identify areas within the story that are weak and can be strengthened

 You can meet with the editor face to face (depending on the editor’s location), or you can also meet virtually over Skype.
 Of course, your editor is also available via email and over the phone.

 How long does it take to receive a Manuscript Critique?

 It depends on the editor’s schedule, but you can expect a manuscript critique within five to seven weeks.

 A manuscript critique averages between $1000 and $2500.
 It varies based on the length of your manuscript.
 Determine your quote here.